Should homemade wills be made?

 A Will is possibly the most important document you will ever have to sign.
 Some homemade things in life are the best – take for example homemade jam and scones – but this isn’t always the case, especially not where homemade Wills are concerned.
 Homemade Wills are a much more risky and less pleasant proposition than wholesome homemade food.
 Saving a hundred or a couple of hundred pounds (the equivalent of perhaps 4 or 5 months subscription to Sky Sports) may seem like a good idea.
 However, these short term savings can be a false economy.
 We regularly see the problems that a homemade will (or one prepared by a cut price, unqualified will writer) can cause, often leading to financial and emotional disasters.

 The dangers of homemade wills

-I recently saw a client whose spouse had sadly died.
+We recently saw a client whose spouse had sadly died.
 They had made wills together, without legal advice, many years ago, and then put them safely away in a drawer without ever reviewing them.
 Due to the way their wills had been drafted they had both left everything to their child and then to each other.
 This is not what they had intended.
 They had in mind benefiting the child only in the event of the survivor’s death or in case they both died together, perhaps in an accident.
-In fact they drew up their wills in something of a rush shortly before their first long-haul flight together so this type of scenario was obviously in their minds.
+In fact they drew up their wills in something of a rush shortly before their first long-haul flight together, so this type of scenario was obviously in their minds.
 Clearly, neither of them would have wanted to find themselves struggling financially after the death of their partner.

 The deceased spouse had held many assets solely.
 According to the terms of the homemade will these were now to go to their child rather than the survivor.
 Fortunately, they did not hold individual shares in their home as tenants in common as many couples do.
 This would have been even more catastrophic for the surviving spouse.
 Likewise, depending on the size of the estate, the homemade will could have exposed the estate to an Inheritance Tax liability.